jsmolka/blog/content/posts/progress-report-2/index.md

 date: 2019-09-30
 type: post
 ---
-One month has passed since the last progress report, and I'm back with another one.
+One month has passed since the last progress report and I'm back with another one.
 Most of this month's effort went into accuracy and performance improvements of the pixel processing unit (PPU).
 Its main purpose is converting data stored in memory like VRAM and object attribute memory (OAM) into pixels on the screen.

 ## Rendering Engine
 Let's begin with the most interesting thing I've done during the last month: a rewrite of the rendering engine.
 The Game Boy Advance can use up to four different backgrounds and an object layer.
 Each background and object has its own priority which determines the drawing order.
 Backgrounds with high priority are drawn in front of backgrounds with low priority.
 Transparent areas inside backgrounds are used to display the background with the next highest priority.